Close

 Number of Dwellings

-• Up to 3 larger dwellinghouses with a maximum cumulative total residential floor space of 465sqm, or up to 5 smaller dwellinghouses each no larger than 100sqm of residential floor space, or
+• Up to 3 larger dwellinghouses with a maximum cumulative total residential floor space of 465sqm, or

-• a mix of larger and smaller dwellinghouses within a total of no more than 5 dwellinghouses, of which no more than 3 may be larger dwellinghouses with a maximum cumulative total of 465sqm residential floor space.
+• A mix of larger and smaller dwellinghouses within a total of no more than 5 dwellinghouses, of which no more than 3 may be larger dwellinghouses with a maximum cumulative total of 465sqm residential floor space

 Class Q Restrictions